connectrpc/connectrpc.com/docs/governance/rfc/005-python-implementation.md

 1. *No cross-protocol support*: this will only be a client and server of the Connect protocol, not gRPC or grpc-web.
 2. *No full-duplex streams*: http/2 transport is hard to support on both client and server; half-duplex is fine though

-### Justification for only supporting Connect on the server
+### Justification for not supporting gRPC on the server

 gRPC is a poor match to Python's most commonly used asynchronous server framework, ASGI.
 A correct gRPC implementation requires control over very low-level details of the connection state and http/2 transport.